 Paranasal sinuses are air‑filled cavities that line the bones around the nasal cavity.
-This leads to they play roles in humidifying inhaled air, resonating voice, and reducing skull weight.
+They play roles in humidifying inhaled air, resonating voice, and reducing skull weight.
 The four main pairs are the frontal, ethmoidal, sphenoidal, and maxillary sinuses.
-When a question asks which of several options does not contain a paranasal sinus, the answer is usually a structure that lies outside the skull or is a part of the ear or throat that has no sinus cavity.
+When a question asks which of several options does not contain a paranasal sinus, the answer is usually a structure that lies outside the skull or is a part of the ear or throat that has no sinus cavity Nothing fancy..

-Below, we’ll break down the anatomy, list common answer choices, explain why each does or does not contain a sinus, and provide a quick reference guide for future study Most people skip this — try not to..
+Below, we’ll break down the anatomy, list common answer choices, explain why each does or does not contain a sinus, and provide a quick reference guide for future study.

 Understanding Paranasal Sinuses